Best mini PC of 2024: big specs and powerful performance for every budget

 Reasons to avoid

 The Minisforum UM790 Pro impresses with its compact design and powerful performance.
 When it comes to video editing on a mini PC, it’s important to choose a machine that’s fully specced and ready to tackle even the most resource-hungry software.
-A number of our recommended mini PCs are up to the task, but the Venus UM790 Pro is a stand-out.
+A number of our recommended mini PCs are up to the task, particularly the Apple Mac mini, but the Venus UM790 Pro is a stand-out.
 Equipped with an AMD Ryzen 9 7940HS CPU and AMD Radeon 780M GPU, in our tests it excelled in processor and graphics-intensive tasks, including gaming and 4K video editing.

 The machine's 32GB DDR5 dual-channel RAM (expandable to 64GB) and dual M.2 PCIe 4.0 SSD slots (1TB installed) ensure fast data access and storage capacity.
 The UM790 Pro offers versatile connectivity, VESA mounting compatibility, and effective cooling.
 Its benchmark scores reflect its exceptional real-world performance, making it just as suitable for creative professionals and gamers as gentler office tasks.